FeDa4Fair: Client-Level Federated Datasets for Fairness Evaluation

-In Figure~\ref{fig:example}, we present a more detailed analysis of fairness distributions for two states, now also partitioned into 5 clients each.
+Similarly, in Figure~\ref{fig:example}, we present a more detailed analysis of fairness distributions for two states, now also partitioned into 5 clients each.
 Comparing Figures~\ref{fig:ex_att_sex} and~\ref{fig:ex_att}, we observe distinct bias patterns across the \sex and \race attributes.
 Notably, \sex consistently shows lower bias than \race across the clients.
-This suggests that clients with dominant bias toward specific attribute values can be easily identified, while those exhibiting diverse or competing attribute biases are less easily identifiable.
+Thus, we can easily identify the dominant bias toward specific attributes for each client.
 As shown in Figure~\ref{fig:ex_val}, the highest level of DD spans a broad range of attribute values.
-For instance, in the state of ``LA'', the maximum DD for \race occurs between $z=4$ and $z=8$ where $z$ denotes the sensitive attribute \race and 4 and 8 are two of its possible values.
+For instance, in the state of ``LA'', the maximum DD for \race occurs between $z=4$ and $z=8$ where 4 and 8 are two of the possible values for the sensitive attribute \race.